 Medway is a somewhat small town located in the state of Massachusetts.
 With a population of 13,115 people and two constituent neighborhoods, Medway is the 152nd largest community in Massachusetts.

 Housing costs in Medway are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Medway is a decidedly white-collar town, with fully 86.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Medway is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Medway who work in office and administrative support (12.31%), sales jobs (11.73%) and management occupations (11.72%).
+Medway is a decidedly white-collar town, with fully 87.34% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Medway is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Medway who work in management occupations (17.25%), sales jobs (9.98%), and healthcare (8.66%).